Repairs and maintenance

 • for repairing any damage caused by their own actions or those of their employees or customers.

-Tenants are typically responsible for repairs beyond reasonable wear and tear on the internal features such as:
+Tenants are typically responsible for repairs beyond reasonable wear and tear such as:

 • caring for the carpets and flooring, glass windows and shop front